Task Scheduler lets you automate and schedule repeated tasks. Here are 8 ways to open the Task Scheduler in Windows 10 & 11.

 - Open Task Scheduler from Command Prompt

-- PowerShell command to open Task Scheduler
+- PowerShell Command to Open Task Scheduler

-- Use Computer Management console
+- Use the Computer Management console

 1. Search for “Task Scheduler” in the Start menu